degennar/PhD_thesis/README.md

 For more information about importing customized packages and splitting a document in multiple .tex files check this page out:<br />
 https://www.overleaf.com/learn/latex/Management_in_a_large_project

+**Latest commits contain an updated version of the manuscript with respect to the one printed and distributed by EPFL, and include a posteriori corrections.**